 - Help spread awareness for our cause by interacting with the public, passing out informational pamphlets, answering questions, selling merchandise or raffle tickets, and helping adoption staff!

-The Fostering Committee takes needy animals into their homes for specialized care, such as for a litter of newborn kittens.
+The Fostering Committee takes needy animals into their homes for specialized care, such as a litter of newborn kittens.

 - The Fostering Committee is a rewarding hands-on experience allowing you the opportunity to play a direct role in the survival of helpless puppies and kittens by bottle-feeding or helping mothers with litters.

 - Members of the fostering committee will also be able to open up their hearts and homes to make a difference in the lives of senior animals, feral or less socialized animals, and/or pets with health conditions.
-They can also do weekend or overnight “slumber party play dates” with our shelter pets.

 The Education Committee helps us with larger groups of school children who are taking part in our humane education programs, camps, and activities.